Your Distribution Options

 Lump sums paid on or after July 2, 2012

-If the cash balance account of your Pension Plan benefit is $75,000 or less or you have been an MIT employee for 15 years or fewer, you may choose either a single lump-sum payment or a monthly lifetime pension.
+If the cash balance account of your Pension Plan benefit is $75,000 or less or you have 15 or fewer years of vested service credit when you leave MIT, you may choose either a single lump-sum payment or a monthly lifetime pension.

-If the cash balance account of your Pension Plan benefit is more than $75,000 and you have been an MIT employee for longer than 15 years, you will receive a monthly lifetime pension.
+If the cash balance account of your Pension Plan benefit is more than $75,000 and you have more than 15 years of vested service credit, you will receive a monthly lifetime pension.

 If you are eligible for a lump sum option, you receive the entire current value of your benefit in a single payment.
 MIT uses IRS required assumptions with respect to current interest rates and average life expectancy to calculate the present value of your benefit.
 If you are married when you receive your lump-sum payment, your spouse must consent in writing to your selection of this option.